Hello, I'm Ryuta Hamamoto from TIMEWELL.

 When Russia invaded Ukraine in February 2022, Japan provided Ukraine with bulletproof vests, helmets, cold-weather clothing, tents, and emergency rations.
 Weapons with lethal capability, however, could not be sent.
 Japan was unable to provide the weapons and ammunition that Ukraine needed most.
 That experience undeniably added fuel to the debate over revising the rules.

 A major revision came in December 2023.
-The export of licensed production items back to the country holding the original license was fully liberalized.
-To put that in concrete terms: Japan became able to export Patriot missiles — which it produces under U.S. patent — to the United States.
+The export of licensed-production items back to the country holding the original license was fully liberalized.
+Concretely: Japan became able to export Patriot missiles - which it produces under U.S. patent - to the United States.
 Given that the U.S. was drawing down its missile inventory to support Ukraine, this was a meaningful step in Japan's contribution to its ally.

-The same revision also made transfers of parts to countries with which Japan has security cooperation relationships possible, and clarified that the equipment covered under the five categories includes weapons under the Self-Defense Forces Law.
+The same revision also made transfers of parts to countries with which Japan has security cooperation possible, and clarified that the equipment covered under the five types includes weapons under the Self-Defense Forces Law.
 The scope of permitted exports had been expanding gradually but steadily.

 In March 2024, third-country transfers specifically for GCAP were authorized.
-However, because Komeito — the coalition partner at the time — maintained a cautious stance, the liberalization was limited to GCAP only.
-Exports were restricted to countries with which Japan has a Defense Equipment and Technology Transfer Agreement, and each individual case must go through a Cabinet decision.
+Because Komeito - the coalition partner at the time - maintained a cautious stance, the liberalization was limited to GCAP only.
+Exports were restricted to countries with which Japan has a Defense Equipment and Technology Transfer Agreement, and each individual case had to go through a Cabinet decision.

 What Changes Under the March 2026 Ruling Party Proposal?